adkshishir/localtalent-frontend/README.md

 ## 🔐 Authentication

 - Uses **access token** (stored in `localStorage`) and **refresh token** (stored in **HTTP-only cookie**)
-- Refresh logic handled via Axios interceptors
+- Refresh logic handled via Axios interceptors(test once if response is failed with 401 status code) and Auth Context(While page Reloading)
 - Automatically logs out on invalid refresh or token expiry

 ---